Rudolf Meyer Riefstahl: Career

 Riefstahl's interest in Islamic art arose following his appointment as Secretary-General of the Exposition of Muhammadan Art in Munich, in 1910.
 Upon his return to France, Riefstahl immersed himself in the study of Oriental art but, following the outbreak of WW1, he was forced to move and took up residence in the United States.
 At that time his art collection was seized by the French government as belonging to an enemy alien and sold at two auctions after the war.
 The sales Liquidation des biens Meyer-Riefstahl, ayant fait l'objet d'une sequestre de guerre took place in 1923 and 1925 at Hôtel Drouot, Paris.

 Riefstahl lectured at the University of California in 1916 but by 1917 he had moved to New York, becoming an expert in textiles and working for the Anderson Galleries.
 In 1924 he was appointed Professor at New York University where he remained for the rest of his career.
 In the same year he married his wife Elizabeth Titzel (1889–1986), an expert in ancient Egyptian art, and together they embarked on a number of research expeditions to the Near and Middle East.
 Between 1927 and 1929 they lived in Istanbul (then Constantinople) where, as well as undertaking research, Riefstahl lectured at Robert College.
 The family then spent time in Rome, returning to New York in 1932.

-Riefsthal acted as an advisor to a number of organisations, such as to the Pennsylvania Museum, Philadelphia, on the consultative committee of Ars Islamica and as a member of the council of the American Institute of Persian Art and Archaeology, amongst others.
+Riefstahl acted as an advisor to a number of organisations, such as to the Pennsylvania Museum, Philadelphia, on the consultative committee of Ars Islamica and as a member of the council of the American Institute of Persian Art and Archaeology, amongst others.

 Legacy

 As well as published books, catalogues and journal articles, Riefstahl left unfinished work some of which has been subsequently published with the help of his wife, Elizabeth Riefstahl, herself a much published scholar who collaborated with him during his lifetime.
 For example, an article in Ars Islamica on Early Turkish Tile Revetments appeared in the year after his death.
 Papers and correspondence are held in the archive of the Biblioteca Berenson at Villa I Tatti and photographs taken in Turkey by Riefstahl are held in the Conway Library at The Courtauld Institute of Art, London, whose archive, of primarily architectural images, is in the process of being digitised under the wider Courtauld Connects project.
+The Department of Image Collection at the National Gallery of Art Library holds a collection of 10,000 photographs of Anatolian architecture and Islamic art taken by or for Rudolf Riefstahl, as well as some papers, lecture notes, and syllabi.

 Riefstahl was also a collector, and items from his collection are held in various museums; a reclining figure sculpture from the Parthian period in the Harvard Art Museums, an homilectic fragment in the Morgan Library and Museum and a textile fragment from the 11th–12th century in the Brooklyn Museum.